Phonics and Reading

 Key Stage 2

 Children who still need extra support to develop their phonic knowledge across Key 2 are identified and targeted for intervention.
-There are a range of intervention strategies including Bug Club Phonics and Sounds Write, which teachers will use and the most appropriate one is selected once a child’s needs have been assessed.
+There are a range of intervention strategies which teachers will use and the most appropriate one is selected once a child’s needs have been assessed.
+We use Bug Club for our Phonics Interventions.

 Support for Spelling Document

-The school uses the Bug Club Phonics reading scheme supplemented with Oxford Reading Tree for EYFS / KS1.
+The school uses the Bug Club Phonics reading scheme.
 The children have access to the Bug Club Phonics reading scheme both with physical books and online book resources.

 As children move into Key stage 2 the Bug Club and Oxford Reading Tree Scheme is supplemented with various other reading spines including ‘Tree Tops’, ‘Songbirds’ and various books from recognised children’s authors including classical literature.
 Both Key Stage One and Two have libraries as well as smaller libraries in classrooms.

 Regular reading at home and reading to adults in school is promoted throughout the school and various reading incentive schemes are used to increase participation.
 Reading awards are used throughout school weekly and posted on Class DOJO.